menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 These will adjust the SELinux security label for the BIND 9 configuration and zone files.

 .. note::
-  Due to the complexity of and variation between SELinux configuration files, we are currently unable to officially support SELinux configuration, as SELinux settings can interfere with the normal operation of named after its configuration has been rewritten by the installer for Men&Mice DNS Server Controller.
+  Due to the complexity of and variation between SELinux configuration files, we are currently unable to officially support SELinux configuration, as SELinux settings can interfere with the normal operation of named after its configuration has been rewritten by the installer for Micetro DNS Server Controller.
 It is possible to make ``named``, Micetro, and SELinux all work together, but we cannot currently offer official support for this.

 The $INCLUDE and $GENERATE Directives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Refer to the following articles for information about how these directives are handled in Men&Mice Suite.
+Refer to the following articles for information about how these directives are handled in Micetro.

 * :ref:`dns-controller-include`